-A convertible seat is used in forwardfacing or rear-facing position depending on the child's age and size.
-When installing, follow the manufacturer's instruction about the applicable child's age and size as well as directions for installing the child restraint system.
+A convertible seat must be used in forward-facing or rear-facing position depending on the age and size of the child.
+When installing, follow the manufacturer's instructions about the applicable age and size of the child as well as directions for installing the child restraint system.

-• Never put a rear-facing child restraint system on the front passenger seat because the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child.
+• Never install a rear-facing child restraint system on the front passenger seat.
+In the event of an accident, the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child if the rear-facing child restraint system is installed on the front passenger seat.

-- A forward-facing child restraint system should be allowed to be put on the front seat only when it is unavoidable.
-Always move the seat as far back as possible, because the force of the deploying airbag could cause death or serious injury to the child. - On vehicles with side airbags, do not allow the child to lean against the front door or around the front door even if the child is seated in the child restraint system.
-It is dangerous if the side airbag inflates, and the impact could cause death or serious injury to the child.
+• A forward-facing child restraint system should be allowed to be installed on the front passenger seat only when it is unavoidable.
+Always move the seat as far back as possible, because the front passenger airbag could inflate with considerable speed and force.
+Otherwise, the child may be killed or seriously injured.

+• On vehicles with side airbags and curtain shield airbags, do not allow the child to lean his/her head or any part of his/her body against the door or the area of the seat from which the side airbags deploy even if the child is seated in the child restraint system.
+It is dangerous if the side airbag inflate, and the impact could cause death or serious injury to the child.

-- Do not put a rear-facing child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
-This can cause severe injury to the child and front passenger in case of sudden braking or a collision. - If your driving position is not satisfactory, install the child restraint system at another position.
+- Do not install a child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
+Otherwise, the child or front seat occupant(s) may be killed or seriously injured in case of sudden braking or a collision. - If the driver's seat position does not allow sufficient space for safe installation, install the child restraint system on the rear right seat.